nvmwill/nexmo-developer/_blog/blogposts/en/choose-your-own-adventure-with-vonage-ai-studio.md

 ---
-title: Choose Your Own Adventure with Vonage AI Studio
+title: Choose Your Own Adventure With Vonage AI Studio
 description: Exploring the tools and features of Vonage AI Studio by creating a fun adventure game
 thumbnail: /content/blog/choose-your-own-adventure-with-vonage-ai-studio/vonageaistuido.png